kunalsmh/freddy/README.md

 - 6x sg90/mg90
 - Bunch of jumper wires

-#### You will either need a 3d printer or need to use a printing service for the assembly.

 ## Print files & specifications
 - CAD files - Head, Eyes (yet to be added)
 - PLA - eSun Bone White, Elegoo Matte Beige
 - Profile - 0.12 Fine @BBL A1M

+<sub>You will either need a 3d printer or need to use a printing service for the assembly.
+Eye mechanism is a modified version of Will Cogley's 3.2 design.</sub>